The ´Other Side´ of the Canary Islands

 Backpacking the Canary Islands is cheap, safe and easy

 First of all, why bother to take a flight all the way to Asia or South America if you’re not looking for something particular in these destinations?
-With Ryan Air, and more upcoming low-cost carriers, offering super cheap flights from almost all European countries, you can safe a lot of money on your flight and within 3 to 6 hours of flight time from most European countries, you´ve already arrived at your destination.
+With low-cost carriers offering super cheap flights from almost all European countries, you can safe a lot of money on your flight and within 3 to 6 hours of flight time from most European countries, you´ve already arrived at your destination.
 No stopovers, jetlags or the first-day recovery on arrival!